5 min read

 • A Quick Review

-Why Independence Is Critical in ERP Selection
+Why Independent ERP Consulting Is Critical in ERP Selection

 ERP vendors are highly incentivized to present their solutions as one-size-fits-all, but beneath the surface, product maturity, roadmap stability, and implementation track records can vary significantly.
 Without a vendor-agnostic lens, organizations risk selecting a system that looks impressive in a demo but fails to meet long-term operational needs.